 Finding car insurance after a DUI in Wisconsin

-We compared average rates from some of the largest insurers and found five companies with average rate increases below the state average for Wisconsin drivers with a single OWI conviction.
+We compared average rates for some of Wisconsin’s largest insurers by market share and determined that the five below offer affordable rates to drivers with a DUI.
 Although your own rate is likely to be different, these companies may be a good place to start when you are looking for cheap car insurance after your DUI in Wisconsin.
 Speaking with a licensed insurance agent about your needs and seeking out potential discounts could also help you find a policy that fits within your budget.

 Car insurance company Average annual full coverage premium in Wisconsin before a DUI Average annual full coverage premium in Wisconsin after a DUI Percent increase